leudanielm/bem-coverage/readme.md

 ##BEM Coverage

-###A tool to report the BEM coverage for your file
+###A tool to report the BEM coverage for your projects
 #####You can use it both as cli or NodeJS module:

 #####CLI: